Tatyana Forbes: College career

-Team Mexico
+Professional career

+On May 25, 2022, Forbes signed a professional contract with the Smash It Sports Vipers of the Women's Professional Fastpitch league.

+International career

 Forbes represented Mexico at the 2018 Women's Softball World Championship, starting all eight games in left field.
 She represented Mexico at the USA Softball International Cup, where she hit .250 and recorded six hits with five runs scored in nine games.
 She represented Mexico at the 2020 Summer Olympics.

 Personal life

 Forbes was born to Marie and Robert Forbes and has two brothers, Robert and Bryan.
 Her father and uncle, Johnny, played professional soccer in Los Angeles.
-Since 2017, she has been dating former professional baseball player, Eduardo Silva, who is now a firefighter for the City of Pembroke Pines, Florida.
+From 2017 to 2024, she was dating former professional baseball player, Eduardo Silva, who is now a firefighter for the City of Pembroke Pines, Florida.
+Her current relationship status and dating life has since been kept private.